Acoustic Guitar Tonewood Guide

 Koa

 Its stunning appearance is one of the main reasons that Koa is so sought-after, but it has more than a little to do with tone as well.
-Koa can sound very bright right out of the box and need a good amount of ‘playing in’ before the tone reaches its sweet spot.
-Many argue that it’s well worth the effort and the wait to get it there though!
-In time, the brightness mellows, resulting in a warm rounded sparkle and rich low end.
-Koa will not necessarily suit plectrum players due to its pronounced brightness, but finger-pickers who use the pads of their fingers or those that like to strum with their thumbs should definitely consider Koa.
+Koa can sound very bright right out of the box and needs a good amount of ‘playing in’ before the tone reaches its sweet spot.
+Many argue that it’s well worth the effort and the wait to get it there, though!
+In time, the brightness mellows, resulting in a warm, rounded sparkle and rich low end.
+Koa will not necessarily suit plectrum players due to its pronounced brightness, but fingerpickers who use the pads of their fingers or those who like to strum with their thumbs should definitely consider Koa.
 If you do buy a Koa guitar, bear in mind that it will seem very bright at first and will need some attention and use over time to mellow out.

 Summary: extremely bright tone that mellows over time, resulting in a well-rounded high and low emphasis.
 Caramel colour with contrasting patterned grain.